mysql/mysql-operator/README.md

 ---
 ### ADVANCED: Copying the MySQL Operator for Kubernetes container image into a private registry by using Docker

+*If you don't use a private registry, please skip these instructions.*

 1. Look into `helm/mysql-operator/Chart.yaml` and copy the appVersion string.
 Alterntively you can run `grep appVersion helm/mysql-operator/Chart.yaml | cut -d '"' -f2` to extract the version.
 This is the version of the operator.
 2. Execute `docker pull mysql/mysql-operator:VERSION` where version is string from step 1.